Nuwyint/Telegram-bot-for-database/README.md

 # Telegram-bot-for-database
-simple bot for download data on database from mongoDB
+A simple bot for loading database data into mongoDB